Sourdough Christmas Tree Cakes (Inspired by Little Debbie)

 Make the Whipped Cream Layer

-- During this cooling time, in a medium sized mixing bowl, add in cold heavy whipping cream, vanilla extract, softened cream cheese, and powdered sugar.
+- During this cooling time, in a medium sized mixing bowl, add cold heavy whipping cream, vanilla extract, softened cream cheese, and powdered sugar.

-- Use an electric mixer on medium speed with a whisk attachment to whip the ingredients together for 2-3 minutes or until stiff peaks form.
+- Use an electric mixer on medium speed with a whisk attachment (or a regular whisk if desired) to whip the ingredients together for 2-3 minutes or until peaks form.
 The whipped cream should stay on the whisk and not drop off.
+Store in the fridge until you’re ready to use it.(If heavy whipping cream isn’t cold the whipped cream won’t come together.
+If this happens place the bowl in the freezer for 5-10 minutes and try again.)

 Cut the Cake

-- Set the excess cake aside (you can use this for another recipe like cake pops, or you can cut it up and save it or freeze it for later).
+- Set excess cake aside (you can use this for another recipe like cake pops, or you can cut it up and save it or freeze it for later).

 Assemble and Decorate